Dominique Abel and Fiona Gordon: Career

-Dominique Abel and Fiona Gordon have worked as a writing and directing team through most of their professional careers.
+After performing in London, Gordon joined Abel in Belgium where they formed their own company, Courage mon amour.
 They made their directing debut in 2005 with L'iceberg, which was co-directed with Bruno Romy.
+L'iceberg won Best Film at the Bogota Film Festival and Best Actress for Gordon at the Seattle International Film Festival, as well as nominations from the Marrakech International Film Festival and Taipei Film Festival.

 Their follow-up, Rumba, was screened in the International Critics' Week during the 2008 Cannes Film Festival and released to critical acclaim, with critics praising the film's semi-silent style.
+The film won Best Film from the Zagreb Film Festival, and was nominated for the Bronze Horse at the Stockholm International Film Festival, and won the Audience Award from the Athens International Film Festival.